MS Access: upsizing to SQL Server 2008

 I’m currently researching ways to move my main MS Access application from a simple local network client/backend setup to a global, multiple remote sites configuration using SQL Server.

-One of the challenges is to upsize the current MS Access 2007 backend database to SQL Server 2008.
 If you try it from Access itself using the Upsizing Wizard, you may end up getting this error message:

-The Upsizing Wizard only works with Microsoft SQL Server (Versions 6.50 SP5 or higher).
-Please log in to a SQL Server data source.
+>_The Upsizing Wizard only works with Microsoft SQL Server (Versions 6.50 SP5 or higher).
+Please log in to a SQL Server data source._

 After spending some time fiddling around with SQL Server settings I couldn’t understand why I was still getting this error.